 Are these devices helpful?

 Mostly no. Most modern DACs and amplifiers use very well-regulated linear or switching power supplies to convert AC into DC power.
 Moreover, some of the well-known power conditioners don’t really live up to their claimed benefits, introducing more noise into the regenerated power rather than less.
+Audio Science Review has some great analysis of some of these devices.